 It’s Mardi Gras!

-From beads, to masks and even to delicious king cakes, the purple, gold and green combination is everywhere.
+From beads to masks and even to delicious king cakes, the purple, gold and green combination is everywhere.
 But what are the origins of those well-known colors?
-Apparently, these colors go all the way back to 1872 with the first daytime parade, the Rex parade, where the King of the Carnival was to preside.
+These colors go back to 1872 with the first daytime parade, the Rex parade, where the King of the Carnival was to preside.

 It should be noted, however, that although the colors may be described as “purple, green and gold,” rules dictate that metal can only be placed next to colors and that colors cannot be placed on or next to other colors, so technically, the colors are purple-gold-green.

 To further boggle your mind, Mobile, where Mardi Gras was first celebrated in the United States, doesn’t even recognize green as a Mardi Gras color!

 Why all the masks?
 Masks were initially worn for rituals, celebrations, and performing.
 In the beginning, the masks allowed people to mingle with other classes and thus escape their society.
 Later, it became law that riders on floats wear masks, but on Mardi Gras day, anyone could wear them… and laissez bons temps rouler!